 Red wine is a delicacy made from dark-colored grapes, consumed all around the world.
 Many drink popular red wines like Pinot Noir, Cabernet Sauvignon, and Merlot for health reasons, food pairings, and special occasions.
-Little do many think of the glasses served with the fruity beverage, but the shape of the glass aids drinkers greatly when it comes to aroma and flavor.
+Many drinkers don't think of the glasses served with the fruity beverage, but the shape of the glass helps greatly when it comes to aroma and flavor.
 Red wine glasses can range from a minimum of eight ounces to well over 22 ounces.
 However, the standard red wine pour is five ounces, no matter what the size of the glass is.
 For comparison, a standard white wine glass holds between 8-12 ounces, but a standard pour of white wine would only be 5 ounces in the glass.
 The rest of the head space in the glass is there to maximize the air contact with the wine.

 The Shapes of Red Wine Glasses

 As you shop for wine glasses, you will quickly discover that there are many to choose from.
 For instance, there are glasses specifically designed for red or white wines.
 While they may look similar, and you can certainly pour a white into a red glass, there are important reasons behind each design.

 Red wine glasses tend to have more of a globe-shaped bowl.
 They are also larger and taller than white wine glasses.
 This is because red wines are often bold, and the rounded shape traps the aromas and flavors in the glass.
 For example, the extra space of a 22-ounce red wine glass allows you to enjoy the full wine experience, even though it's customary to retain the 5-ounce pour.